Scrapbook Titles and Sayings, Christmas

 Up above the world so high, like a diamond in the sky.

-• What happens under the mistletoe, Stay under the mistletoe.
+• What happens under the mistletoe, Stays under the mistletoe.

 • What was the first Christmas present?